-Unexcused absences occur when an absence does not meet the criteria for excusal.
-Before any planned absences, parents/guardians should consult with the Principal or their designee to determine if the absence will be excused.
-Teachers do not have the authority to excuse absences.
+Prior to any planned absences, parents/guardians should check in with the Principal or Principal designee before allowing a student to miss school to determine if it will be excused.
+Teachers do not have the authority to excuse a student from school.